 This Sceptred Isle: The British Empire by Christopher Lee.
 Britain's empire was the largest the world has ever known.
 At his coronation, over 400 million people saluted George V. The story of the British Empire is one of enormous personalities, adventure, and complex international administration.

 Heaven's Command: An Imperial Progress by Jan Morris traces the beginnings of the British empire.
 (The author was previously known as James Morris.)

 Pax Britannica: The Climax of an Empire by Jan Morris.
 About the heyday of the British empire.

-Farewell the Trumpets: An Imperial Retreat by Jan Morris.
+Farewell the Trumpets: An Imperial Retreat by James Morris.
 Third book in Morris' series tells the story of the empire's decline.